mhashim6/blog/content/posts/bnpl.md

 - debt
 ---

+> Such a smooth deceiver \
+Grinning as he leaves them \
+Empty handed and broken \
+Feeling like givers not victims \
+– Mike Semesky

 Be me: I’ve just completed my Military Service, I had lots of plans, needs, and preparations for my new life.
 There was this one item that I needed, and much more wanted.
 And no, I couldn’t afford it.

 ## The scenery